Kirthikumar0071/PGlife/README.md

 #PGlife#

 Welcome to PGlife, your one-stop solution for student housing management!
-Our website is fully functional and ready for deployment on your web server.isions or specific changes you'd like to make.
+Our website is fully functional and ready for deployment on your web server.